-Go to User Management and click to View Structure.
+Go to User Management menu option and click on the Structure option.

 When you first enter this part of the system during the initial set-up process, the structure will be fairly empty - The name of your business will be at the top of the structure and to help guide you through some of the other set-up processes, a single "Test Team 1" is seeded into your structure.

 Don't worry - once you've had an initial play around with the system and you've added your actual structure / org-chart, you'll be able to deactivate the Test Team.

 To support the size of your organisation, you can add as many levels as you require.

 For example, let's say you have 3 sites (Cardiff, Newcastle and Birmingham) which all sit under the business "EvaluAgent Demo Contract"

 Click Add sub-group adjacent to the name of your business (E.g. British Energy) to reveal the following pop-up window.

 To create Cardiff, you'd simply add the name "Cardiff".

 As part of adding a new sub-group, you can also assign a Reporting Level.